ietf/id-guidelines/README.md

 * [ ] Ensure the I-D does not introduce congestion issues.
 No application can be permitted to cause catastrophic congestion.
 See [RFC 2914](https://rfc-editor.org/info/rfc2914) for details.
-Applications using TCP or SCTP will normally fulfill this requirement automatically.
-Applications using UDP should adhere to the guidance in [RFC 8085](https://rfc-editor.org/info/rfc8085).
+Applications using TCP, SCTP, DCCP, or QUIC will normally fulfill this requirement automatically.
+  Other applications using UDP should adhere to the guidance in [RFC 8085](https://rfc-editor.org/info/rfc8085).

 * [ ] Verify that any sort of end-to-end checksum or integrity check being used